-As earlier mentioned that the burden of prove rests solely on the party that asserts the position of certain facts.
-The claimant seeks to enforce the undertaking in Exhibit AM1 for the payment of N306,000.00 against the defendant, the burden of proof equally lies on the defendant while asserting the existence of some facts to rebut the claims of the claimant, the defence of the defendant in refusal to refund the said sum is that the claimant did not move out of the said premises on the 18/11/2022 and that he did not receive any communiqué from the claimant informing him whether they have vacated the premises.
+mentioned that the burden of prove rests solely on the that asserts the position of certain facts.
+The claimant seeks to the undertaking in Exhibit AM1 for the payment of the defendant while asserting the existence of some facts to rebut the claims of the claimant, the defence of the defendant in refusal to refund the said sum is that the claimant did not move out of the said premises on the 18/11/2022 and that he did not receive any communiqué from the claimant informing him whether they have vacated the premises.
 The defendant also did admitted under cross examination that he notice that the claimant had vacated the premises by January, 2023 and then rented out the apartment in February, 2023.